WillyAmmm/DAT-Tools/README.md

    ![Download ZIP](Screenshots/gh-download-zip.png)

-2. Extract the ZIP folder by right clicking and selecting Extract All and then Extract
+2. Extract the downloaded ZIP folder on your PC by right clicking and selecting Extract All and then Extract

 3. Open your browser and go to:
    - Chrome: `chrome://extensions/`